zestia/hubrelease/README.md

 ## Usage

-**Arguments:**
+### Arguments

+**Required:**

+- `--token` your GitHub API token, which you can generate in [your settings page on GitHub](https://github.com/settings/applications)
-- `--attach` a path to the asset to attach to the release
+- `--repo` the repo in the format `username/project`

+**Release Type:**

 - `--init` create the first release for the repo
-- `--labels` a comma separated list (`--labels wontfix,question,enhancement`) to add to items
-- `--master` use `master` as the ref for the next release
+- `--prev` the previous release tag name (must exist on GitHub)
 - `--new` the new release tag name (must exist on GitHub)
-- `--output` print the release notes instead of creating a release on GitHub
+- `--master` use `master` as the ref for the next release, use instead of `--new`

+**Optional:**

 - `--prerelease` mark the release as pre-release on GitHub
-- `--prev` the previous release tag name (must exist on GitHub)
-- `--repo` the repo in the format `username/project`
+- `--attach` a path to the asset to attach to the release
+- `--labels` a comma separated list (`--labels wontfix,question,enhancement`) to add to items
 - `--reverts` include revert commits in the release notes
-- `--token` your GitHub API token, which you can generate in [your settings page on GitHub](https://github.com/settings/applications)
 - `--watch` a file path to watch for changes in commits
+- `--output` print the release notes instead of creating a release on GitHub

+### Release Types

+You can do any of the following:

-You can either generate your very first release, or create a new release from a previous tag and the new release.
+- Generate your very first release
+- Generate a new release from a previous tag, and new tag
+- Generate release notes from a previous tag, to a branch or master

 Closed issues and pull requests are included in the release notes.